chriskrycho/v5.chriskrycho.com/site/essays/Git Workflow for Managing Long-Running Upgrades A.md

 ---

+## Overview

+When working with long-running projects (like difficult dependency upgrades), it’s helpful to land as many changes as possible on the main development branch instead of landing them all at once in a big bang.
+In at least some cases, we can accomplish this by making good use of the capabilities of distributed version control systems (<abbr>DVCS</abbr>s) like Git: clones, remotes, cherry-picking, and branches.

 ## Motivation

 Large software dependency upgrades—whether landing a new version of the dependency, or opting into new behavior by toggling feature flags—often involves making a *lot* of changes across an application.
 Perhaps there are formally breaking changes; perhaps your app was using private API; perhaps there are just subtle changes in the unspecified behavior of the app which you were incidentally relying on.
 Whatever the reason, it’s often the case that landing an upgrade against any sufficiently large code base is a long-running task which requires *many* changes to existing code.